ManonLef/To-Do-App/resources and notes/notes.md

 Things to probably create:
 - [x] function to remove a project
 - [x] function to return all tasks
-- [ ] function to remove a task from a project
+- [x] function to remove a task from a project
-  - [ ] add task property unique id to accomplish this
+  - [x] add task property unique id to accomplish this
-- [ ] getters and setters for every task property
+- [x] getters and setters for every needed task property

 ## 20230319-2
 - I made a basic form to play around a bit with ui
-- [ ] set task project to inbox when none defined.
+- ~~set task project to inbox when none defined.~~

 ## 20230320
 After sleeping over the setup I still felt something was missing from my code.
 Some functions still end with calling another function.
 I feel like a pubsub kind of implementation would be nicer but instead of handling this with a plugin, I'd much rather set up a different way.
 And I'm thinking of implementing a controller that gathers information from the other modules and uses said information.